Akash-Ahir/90DaysOfDevOps/2026/day-10/day-10-file-permissions.md

 ### 1) Try writing to a read-only file
 ```
-eco "trying to write in read only file" >> devops.txt
+echo "trying to write in read only file" >> devops.txt
 ```
 Shows Permission denied Because devops.txt is read-only file we removed the permission of write.